 To help prevent scalping and counterfeit badges, Comic-Con badges are now enabled with RFID (Radio Frequency Identification) tags.
 At various points of entry to the San Diego Convention Center, Hall H, and the Indigo Ballroom at the Hilton San Diego Bayfront hotel, you will encounter gates with a large “SCAN HERE” indicator.
 All you need to do is tap your badge briefly to the indicator.
 When you do, you’ll get a green light that indicates you’ve been validated and are okay to enter.
 When you leave, you MUST tap your badge out so you may re-enter when you return.

 It is extremely important to remember to tap your badge when you leave, or you could be denied re-entry!
 If you forget to tap out or if you are experience an issue with your RFID badge, please visit one of our RFID Badge Help Desks.
-RFID Badge Help Desks will be located in Lobby A, D, and G in the San Diego Convention Center and at Attendee Registration in the Pacific Ballroom at the Marriott Marquis San Diego Marina.
+RFID Badge Help Desks will be located in Lobby A, D, and G in the San Diego Convention Center and at Attendee Registration upstairs in the Sails Pavilion of the San Diego Convention Center.
 If you are sent to an RFID Badge Help Desk to resolve a badging issue, you will need a photo ID to validate that you are the badge holder of record.

 Code of Conduct

 Attendees must respect commonsense rules for public behavior, personal interaction, common courtesy, and respect for private property.
 Harassing or offensive behavior will not be tolerated.
 Comic-Con reserves the right to revoke, without refund, the membership and badge of any attendee not in compliance with this policy.
 Persons finding themselves in a situation where they feel their safety is at risk or who become aware of an attendee not in compliance with this policy should immediately locate the nearest member of security, or staff member, so that the matter can be handled in an expeditious manner.